geraintpalmer/geraintpalmer.github.io/_posts/2019-11-05-coinage-entropy.md

 + Euros (or British pound sterling post-decimalisation, as they have the same denominations) with the following coins: 1c, 2c, 5c, 10c, 20c, 50c, and €1 or 100c;
 + American dollars with the following coins: cent (1¢), nickel (5¢), dime (10¢), quarter (25¢), half-dollar (50¢), and a dollar ($1 or 100¢).

-I'll compare these in three dimensions: *efficiency*, *complexity*, and *availability*.
-I'll use brute-force to evaluate these, using Python's `itertools` and `pandas` to analyse all possible coin combinations below a value of the currencies' largest coin.
+I'll compare these in three dimensions: *efficiency*, *availability*, and *complexity*.
+I'll use brute-force to evaluate these, using Python's `itertools` and `pandas` to analyse all possible coin combinations below the value of the currencies' largest coin.

 # Efficiency